-As a managed security services provider, it also offers a 24/7 SOC (security operations center), employed with the best website security experts who are equipped and experienced with the readiness to provide support for implementing and monitoring the platform, and also for investigating incidents and providing quick response and hence suitable for website security for SMB websites.
+As a managed security services provider, it also offers a 24/7 SOC (security operations center),employed with the best website security services experts who are equipped and experienced with the readiness to provide support for implementing and monitoring the platform, and also for investigating incidents and providing quick response and hence suitable for website security services for SMB websites.
 The website is hosted and secured by Comodo Content Delivery Network (CDN).

-Cwatch Pro provides services on Security Information and Event Management offering real time threat and breach protection, Advanced persistent threat identification, Incident management and emediation, anomaly search and detection, while Cwatch Basic does not support that service.
+cWatch Pro provides web security services on Security Information and Event Management offering real time threat and breach protection, Advanced persistent threat identification, Incident management and remediation, anomaly search and detection, while cWatch Basic does not support that service.

 There are slightly over 1.9 billion websites on the internet and one-third of the world population visiting these websites every day.